ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 search engine optimization (SE0):

-- The ``robots.txt`` file in the root directory of your documentation website blocks Google and other search engines from crawling some pages.This file tells web robots about the structure of the documentation website.
+- The ``robots.txt`` file in the root directory of your documentation website blocks Google and other search engines from crawling some pages.
+This file tells web robots about the structure of the documentation website.
 - Missing canonical tags result in duplicate pages being found.
 - For multi-version documentation, redirection from the base ``index.html`` file